Bonfire Night in England with Kids: Where to Watch Fireworks on November 5

 The Memory Worth Making

-Our kids' favorite English memory is not the Tower of London.
-It is not the West End show.
-It is Bonfire Night at a community event in Walthamstow with the early kids' fireworks at 6 PM, jacket potatoes from a PTA stall in foil wrap, sparklers with woolen mittens on the holding hand, and the main display set to a soundtrack that ended with "Land of Hope and Glory" while a thousand strangers cheered.
+Lila's favorite English memory is not the Tower of London.
+It is not the West End show I dragged her to.
+It is Bonfire Night at the Walthamstow community event, the early kids' fireworks at 6 PM, jacket potatoes from a PTA stall in foil wrap, sparklers with woolen mittens on the holding hand, and the main display set to a soundtrack that ended with "Land of Hope and Glory" while a thousand strangers cheered.

-Bonfire Night is one of the secret best things about being in England with kids in early November.
+Bonfire Night is one of the secret best things about being in England with a kid in early November.
 Pack the mittens.
 Buy the glow sticks.
 Eat the toffee apple.
 Stand in the cold.
 Watch the sky.

 Recommended Products